ciur/papermerge/README.md

 rewrite it.

 As result Papermerge 2.1 was born.
-Although they look similar, **Papermerge 2.0 and Papermerge 2.1 are entirely different and incompatible applications**.
+Although they look similar, **Papermerge version 2.0, version 2.1 and version 3.0 are entirely different and incompatible applications**.

 Because rewriting of Papermerge took by far more time than planned, many